PatrickOgilvie/honertia/README.md

 ## Overview

-An Inertia.js-style adapter for Hono with Effect.js integration.
+An Inertia.js-style adapter for Hono with Effect.ts integration.
 Inertia keeps a server-driven app but behaves like an SPA: link clicks and form posts are intercepted, a fetch/XHR request returns a JSON page object (component + props), and the client swaps the page without a full reload.
 Honertia layers Laravel-style route patterns and Effect actions on top of that so handlers stay clean, readable, and composable.

 ## Raison d'être

-I've found myself wanting to use Cloudflare Workers for everything, but having come from a Laravel background nothing quite matched the DX and simplicity of Laravel x Inertia.js.
-When building Laravel projects I would always use Loris Leiva's laravel-actions package among other opinionated architecture decisions such as Vite, Tailwind, Bun, React etc., all of which have or will be incorporated into this project.
-With Cloudflare Workers the obvious choice is Hono and so we've adapted the Inertia.js protocol to run on workers+hono to mimic a Laravel-style app.
-Ever since learning of Effect.ts I've known that I wanted to use it for something bigger, and so we've utilised it here.
-Ultimately this is a workers+hono+vite+bun+laravel+inertia+effect+betterauth+planetscale mashup.
+I wanted to build on Cloudflare Workers whilst retaining the ergonomics of the Laravel+Inertia combination.
+There are certain patterns that I always use with Laravel (such as the laravel-actions package) and so we have incorporated those ideas into honertia.
+Now, we can't have Laravel in javascript - but we can create it in the aggregate.
+For auth we have used better-auth, for validation we have leant on Effect's Schema, and for the database we are using Drizzle.
+To make it testable and hardy we wrapped everything in Effect.ts

 ## Installation